citp/privacy-policy-historical/d/do/don/doneright.com.md

-> *The following text is extracted and transformed from the doneright.com privacy policy that was archived on 2008-05-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080507114600id_/http%3A//www.doneright.com/PrivacyPolicy.cfm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the doneright.com privacy policy that was archived on 2008-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081222121315id_/http%3A//www.doneright.com/PrivacyPolicy.cfm) for the most accurate reproduction.*

 # DoneRight.com - Privacy Policy

 OUR COMMITMENT TO PRIVACY
 |

 Your privacy is important to us.
-To better protect your privacy we provide this notice explaining our information practices and the choices you can make about the way your information is collected and used.
-If you do not agree with the terms of this policy, your sole remedy is to cease using the Done Right!™ services and to not submit any information to the site.
+To better protect your privacy we provide this notice explaining our information practices and the choices you can make about the way we collect and use information.
+If you do not agree with the terms of this policy, your sole remedy is to cease using the Done Right!® services and to refrain i) from calling any Done Right!
+Service Providers using a number marketed by Done Right! and ii) from submitting any information to us through interaction with our website or those portions of other parties' websites that offer our services (which we refer to as "Done Right!
+Designated Areas")

+WHAT THIS POLICY COVERS
+|

+This policy applies to the information that Done Right! receives when you call a Done Right!
+Service Provider using a number marketed by Done Right!, and when you interact with our website or a Done Right!
+Designated Area.
+It does not govern how any Done Right!
+Service Provider whom you contact uses the information that it receives, or how the operator of any website on which a Done Right!
+Designated Area appears uses the information that it receives.
+Those third parties' use of the information that they receive is governed by their privacy policies.

 CHANGES TO THE POLICY
 |